Easy Guitar Songs Archives - Riff Ninja

 The chorus is F#m, G#m, A major, three times.
 The fourth time do the F#m again, then to a G major, then an E major.

+And there you have the chords for Dear Mr Fantasy.
 That’s pretty much the whole song!

 If you like this lesson, checkout our Easy Strumming Classics collection.